Gungrave: A Thrilling Action Anime That Needs More Love

 Gungrave's story is by the manga artist Yasuhiro Nightow, who also did Trigun.The manga was first adapted into a video game for the PS2, and the anime borrows from the game.
 Viewers familiar with Trigun will notice similarities.
 For example, both have a nearly invincible protagonist caught up in violent conflict he doesn't want to be involved with.
 But unlike Trigun, with its hippie-ish optimism and goofy comedy, Gungrave has an overall tone that is more brutal and serious.

-Definitely, I would recommend it for fans of more serious, violent anime, similar to Hellsing, Trigun, or Berserk.
-I thought each episode was interesting and compelling, and I wanted to watch more.
-The story starts in a present moment, but then everything that follows is one long flashback, showing how things got to that point.
-It's an innovative storytelling technique that got me interested in learning more about the characters' lives.
-It was interesting, it kept my attention, but I would have to watch the entire anime to see if it's something I would truly call great.
+I would recommend it for fans of more serious, violent anime, similar to Hellsing, Trigun, or Berserk.
+Each episode was interesting, making you emotionally invested enough to want to watch more.
+The story starts in a present moment, but then everything that follows is one long flashback.
+This shows how things got to the state they are in in the present.
+It's an innovative storytelling technique that got me interested in the characters' lives.
+It kept my attention.
+I'm not sure I would call it truly great, but it was worthy entertainment.